There are several treatment options available for a pelvic organ prolapse, depending on your circumstances.

 When you get used to doing this, you can try holding each squeeze for a few seconds (up to 10 seconds).
 Every week, you can add more squeezes, but be careful not to overdo it and always have a rest inbetween sets of squeezes.

-Your doctor may refer you to a physiotherapist, who can teach you how to do pelvic floor exercises.
+Your doctor may refer you to a specialist physiotherapist, who can assess your pelvic floor and teach you how to do pelvic floor exercises.
 It usually takes at least three months before you notice any improvement.

 Hormone replacement therapy (HRT)